tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

-# UEFI Boot Standalone NixOS (2022-04-02)
+# UEFI Boot Standalone NixOS (2022-05-10)

 This guide will build and was tested with the following software:
 * Asahi Linux kernel, as of 2022-03-18
 * m1n1, as of 2022-03-27
 * Asahi Linux's U-Boot, as of 2022-03-19
-* Nixpkgs, as of 2022-03-25
+* Nixpkgs, as of 2022-05-10
 * macOS stub 12.3

-NOTE: If it's been more than a couple weeks since the date in the title, something's probably out of date.
-Please read this guide [at its home](https://github.com/tpwrules/nixos-m1/blob/main/docs/uefi-standalone.md).
+NOTE: The latest version of this guide will always be [at its home](https://github.com/tpwrules/nixos-m1/blob/main/docs/uefi-standalone.md).
 For more general information about Linux on Apple Silicon Macs, refer to the [Asahi Linux project](https://asahilinux.org/) and [alpha installer release](https://asahilinux.org/2022/03/asahi-linux-alpha-release/).

 ## Introduction